sardarr/ERE/README.md

-# ERE
+#ERE

-This script generates the *best.xml files, which can be used for evaluating the blief system.
+This script generates the *best.xml files, which can be used for evaluating the belief system.

 Requirements: